 The Business Hub allowance may generate issues with more people looking to cross Bridge Street to West Quay.
 However, appropriate crossing solutions could be designed to manage the impact.

 At the edge of the Industry Zone there might still be conflicts between industrial activities and adjacent developments, including with new residential activity – although these could be managed through new rules such as landscaping and noise limits at the zone boundary.

 The Ahuriri Village Centre is currently zoned Neighbourhood Commercial under the current District Plan.
 This will be called Local Centre under the Draft District Plan.

 The Ahuriri Village Centre has expanded north since the previous District Plan was prepared.
 To recognise the current extent of the village centre, Council proposes rezoning some properties on upper Bridge Street from Mixed Use to Local Centre.
 The key differences for these properties would be a) that resource consent would no longer be required for retail or office activities, and b) that industrial activities would not be permitted.

 A number of properties in the area have already been redeveloped as residential.
 To recognise this, the following rezonings are proposed:

 The properties affected by the proposed rezoning are shown in the map below.

 We’re working with property owners and occupiers in Ahuriri to identify the issues, opportunities and potential options for zoning of this area.

-Our Draft District Plan, due out in November 2020, will contain a chapter on Ahuriri.
+Our Draft District Plan, due out end of may 2021, will contain a chapter on Ahuriri.
 We’ll be taking your feedback from this consultation into account when formulating it.